Motor Vehicle Department

-Up to two out of state titles may be processed by logging in to the kiosks and waiting in the lobby.
+Up to two out of state titles may be processed.
 You may also make an appointment for up to three transfers.

 Please make an appointment for more than three Out of State titles or personalized/specialty plate (sponsor plate for a trailer, Amateur Radio plates, etc.) orders.

 - A letter will be sent to notify you that the dealership has delivered the paperwork to our office, and it is ready to process.

 - You may take a ticket and wait or make an appointment to transfer the title and registration.